Benlysta: What you need to know

 Each person with lupus is unique, and Benlysta may not be an option for everyone.
 You will need to discuss with your doctor whether Benlysta may be an appropriate treatment option for you.

 Benlysta is approved for the treatment of adults and children five years and older with active, autoantibody-positive systemic lupus erythematosus (SLE) who are receiving standard therapy.
-Benlysta is also approved for the treatment of adult patients with active lupus nephritis who are receiving standard therapy.
+Benlysta is also approved for the treatment of adults and children with active lupus nephritis who are receiving standard therapy.

 Whether or not Benlysta can be effective for people with severe active central nervous system lupus or whether it will work when used with other biologics (a type of drug that suppresses the immune system) has not been studied.
 Benlysta should not be used in these situations.

 Yes.
 On April 26, 2019 the U.S. Food and Drug Administration approved the use of Benlysta in children as young as five years of age.